Pay a Bill

 Finding My Advocate: A Six Week Journey As the six weeks dwindled to two, I still felt uncertain—and frightened—about my decisions and options.
 While agonizing on the phone one night with my older son he said, “Stop it, Dad!
 More than most, you are in a position to find one voice you can trust who can guide you to a decision that you and mom can live with.
 Find that voice."

-I did: Charles Brendler MD, Scientific Advisor, Program for Personalized Cancer Care within the Center for Personalized Medicine.
+I did: Now-retired Charles Brendler MD, Scientific Advisor, Program for Personalized Cancer Care within the Center for Personalized Medicine.
 I was referred to Dr. Brendler by a close personal friend of mine, who is also a physician and serves as a department head at a major Chicago medical center.
 He told me Dr. Brendler was the person he would see if he were in my position.
 Now I understand why.

 During the nearly two hours Dr. Brendler spent with Arline and me, he painstakingly reviewed my medical records, gently and carefully examined me, and, for most of the two hours, engaged with us in heartfelt conversation.
 He reassured both of us, spoke caringly about our feelings on the personal and intimate issues unleashed by prostate cancer and its treatment, and offered compassionate understanding and objective advice.